Korynetes caeruleus

 The adult is between 3.5 and 6.5 mm long, has reddish-brown antennae, a scantily spotted brown head and neck shield, and shiny blue elytra.
 The larvae live in tunnelled wood that has been infested by the common furniture beetle and the deathwatch beetle and they feed on the larvae of these wood-damaging insects.
 The presence of Korynetes caeruleus indicates a heavy infestation of either woodboring insect.
 Adult females mate and lay eggs near or just inside exit holes, then die.
-It is not to be confused with Necrobia rufipes, which is also a steely blue beetle in the family Cleridae.
+It is not to be confused with Necrobia violacea, which is also a steely blue beetle in the family Cleridae.
 Both beetles have a significance in forensic entomology but for different reasons.